Building-acoustics-TU-Eindhoven/edg-acoustics/README.md

 ## License Information

-This project is licensed under the Apache License Version 2.0.
+This project is licensed under the GNU General Public License v3.0.
 For more details, see the [LICENSE](LICENSE) file for details.

 ## Documentation